ceph/ceph/doc/cephadm/install.rst

 monitor's IP.

-If your Ceph monitors (or the entire cluster) live on a single subnet, then by default cephadm will automatically add up to 5 monitors as you add new hosts to the cluster, and no further steps are necessary.
+If your Ceph monitors (or the entire cluster) live on a single subnet, then by default cephadm automatically adds up to 5 monitors as you add new hosts to the cluster.
+No further steps are necessary.

 * If there is a specific IP subnet that should be used by monitors, you can configure that in `CIDR`_ format (e.g., ``10.1.2.0/24``) with::